-Today is Mayday, so Mr Young and I gird our loins (try it – it can be fun!) in readiness for our annual tradition of dancing round the maypole/rotary clothes line, dressed in white breeches and ribbons….no, I’M KIDDING!
+2 May Today is Mayday, so Mr Young and I gird our loins (try it – such fun!) in readiness for our annual tradition of dancing round the maypole/rotary clothes line, dressed in white breeches and ribbons….no, I’M KIDDING!
 Of course I’m kidding!
 Mr Young does have a fine pair of well-turned calves, admittedly, but he rarely shows them off.
-(You can have too much of a good thing.)

 No, we indulge in another Mayday tradition which involves a great deal of serious discussion over breakfast and then a tour round the garden, pointing out gaps in the flower beds to each other and debating whether to grow courgettes and tomatoes again this year, or whether to branch out (horticultural pun there, just in case you missed it) into other vegetables as well.